-Sheryl Lee Ralph, who burst onto the Broadway scene in her role as Deena Jones in the original run of the Broadway hit musical Dreamgirls, has successfully crossed over into prime-time television.
-After 45 years in show business, the 65-year-old Tony nominee and former star of Broadway’s Wicked is finding new fans yet again with ABC’s Abbott Elementary, where she plays rule-follower and veteran kindergarten teacher Barbara Howard on ABC’s hit show Abbott Elementary.
+Sheryl Lee Ralph, who burst onto the Broadway scene in her role as Deena Jones in the original run of the musical Dreamgirls, has found prime-time success.
+After 45 years in show business, the 65-year-old Tony nominee and former star of Broadway’s Wicked is now an Emmy-award winner for her role as veteran kindergarten teacher Barbara Howard on ABC’s hit show Abbott Elementary.

 Is there a teacher who inspires your role?